ctoroserey/website/content/home/about.md

 # About me

-I'm a Research Fellow at McLean Hospital and Harvard Medical School, working in the Haber Lab.
-My work involves aggregating brain data from non-human and human primates in order to understand how the brain generates the types of subjective value that we use to guide our choices.
-This endeavor mixes anatomical tracer and functional neuroimaging data that I analyze using graph theoretic and machine learning algorithms.
+I'm a Data Scientist at Linus Health.
+Before that I was a Research Fellow in Psychiatry at Harvard Medical School, working in the Haber Lab at McLean.
+My doctoral work looked into the sources of individual variability that can get in the way of pinpointing where economic judgments arise in the brain.
+I then stepped from neuroimaging to neuroanatomy to get a more in depth understanding of the brain's reward circuitry.
+When I'm not thinking about the brain, I am either taking care of my daughter or listening to/playing music.

 {{% staticref "files/cv.pdf" %}}You can get a copy of my CV here{{% /staticref %}}.